Join our Governing Body

 With a recent ‘Good’ Ofsted inspection, robust financial health and planning, and the growth of our wholly-owned subsidiary company MKC Training, both the College and our Governing Body are in a strong position.

 Further information on the role and function of a Governor is available in the document library below.
-Applications in the current phase of recruitment close on 22 November at 5pm.
-The shortlisting and appointment process will start shortly afterwards.

 The College is committed to diversity on the Governing Body.